Overview

 Evidence

-BASW Chief Executive, Dr Ruth Allen will be giving evidence at the Public Hearing on Module 6 from 10am on Thursday, 3 July.
-A live stream will be available on the Covid Inquiry YouTube channel here.
+BASW Chief Executive, Dr Ruth Allen gave evidence at the Public Hearing on Module 6 in July 2025.
+You can watch her full evidence session on the Covid Inquiry YouTube channel.

 Every Story Matters